dymmond/lilya/docs/en/docs/routing.md

 {!> ../../../docs_src/routing/routes/routes_fall_through_redirect.py !}
 ```

+!!!
+Note
-Note: this works only for routes and namespace.
+    Passing `redirect_slashes=False` works only for routes and namespace.
 For other parameters the `redirect_slashes` argument
     is ignored.

 ## Path parameters